Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 - I have not yet received any warnings or experienced account freezing while using this AutoBuyer extension.
 However, I would suggest some tips and guidelines to help prevent potential issues with Neopets.
 - Firstly, it's essential not to be too greedy while restocking.
 It's recommended not to go on ABing for more than 8 hours at a stretch as it may draw Neopets' attention towards your account.
 So, let's use common sense and not overdo it.
 - In case you fail to buy an expensive item, don't worry.
-It's better to keep a low profile and aim for normal items that can yield a profit of at least 5-10K NP.
-You can also choose shops with high profitability or low competition.
+It's better to keep a low profile and aim for less profitable items.
+It's not what you stock but how many items you stock.
+You can choose shops with high profitability or low competition.
 - Before activating the ABer, make sure to check all your options carefully.
 Most of the options are set in milliseconds, so it's best to be cautious while setting them up.
-- To search for items that you want to buy from specific shops and create your own custom item sniping list, you can use JellyNeo's item database and play around with the filters their database offers.
+- To search for items that you want to buy from specific shops and create your own custom item sniping list, you can use JellyNeo's item databases and play around with the filters their database offers.
+In the future, we will offer a tool that allows for the extraction of this data so you can parse correctly in the extension.

 ## New Features